 The Risk function reports to the CRO, who reports to the CEO but also regularly meets with members of the ARC with a view to ensuring appropriate operational independence.
-The CRO is a member of the Executive Committee, ISOC and ULPP and is a regular attendee of the ARC.
+The CRO is a member of the Executive Committee, ISOC and ULPPC and is a regular attendee of the ARC.

-B.4.2 Own Risk and Solvency Assessment
+B.3.2 Own Risk and Solvency Assessment

 In line with Solvency II requirements, the Group prepares an ORSA at least annually.
 The Group has a policy setting out the ORSA process.
-Ownership of the processes and procedures in place to conduct the ORSA lies with the Group's CRO.
+Ownership of the processes and procedures in place to conduct the ORSA lies with the Group's CRO and the ORSA is approved by the Boards of MLL and MLT.